marioacera/VGAE_ED-for-Latent-Representaion-in-ST/README.md

 Onthology profiling can help to capture anatomically meaninfull areas where mRNA count struggle to set the correct tissue borders.

-Here are presented two results that improve state of the art methods performance with an ARI metric of 0.578 and 0.588:
+Here are presented two results (VGAE_leiden plots, together with the ground truth annotated layers) that improve state of the art methods performance with an ARI metric of 0.578 and 0.588, respectively:

 ![show_Human_brain_leiden_regions_only_Graph_feat_noHVG](https://user-images.githubusercontent.com/56892292/134486112-9723f58a-7507-4f44-8753-7a2eb61040a9.png)